VCSTDN2024/imad5112-practicum-2025-ST10495586/README.md

 Challenges Faced

-1. App: App is refusing to run.

-• Emulator: The app including the emulator is not running.

-2. Exiting the Application Properly: Handling the exit function correctly.
+1. Exiting the Application Properly: Handling the exit function correctly.

 • Solution: Used finish() to close the app smoothly.